Tuesday, December 04, 2012

 Sara Levene, principal genetic counsellor at Guy’s and St Thomas’ Hospital and a member of the Jnetics Science and Medical Advisory Committee, began the educational part of the evening by talking about ‘testing and service options for genetic conditions in the Jewish community’.
 She provided an overview of JGDs and spoke about the pilot service at Guy’s Hospital which offers carrier testing for 9 severe Jewish genetic disorders.
 She then presented up-to-date information about pre-implantation genetic diagnosis (PGD) as an option for couples who find themselves both carriers of the same JGD.

 Devora Gelley, support worker at Chana then shared stories of how JGDs have affected people that approach Chana for emotional and financial support through the fertility challenge.

-Katrina Sarig concluded the session by providing an introduction to the aims and activities of JGD UK that focus on improving the prevention, diagnosis and management of JGDs.
-She highlighted the main services provided by JGD UK including our online ‘Got a question?’ resource, which enables anyone to email questions directly to our genetics information specialist via this website.
+Katrina Sarig concluded the session by providing an introduction to the aims and activities of Jnetics that focus on improving the prevention, diagnosis and management of JGDs.
+She highlighted the main services provided by Jnetics including our online ‘Got a question?’ resource, which enables anyone to email questions directly to our genetics information specialist via this website.

 The GPs had lots of questions about JGDs, their inheritance pattern and what can be done to help prevent their occurrence.
 All attendees expressed a strong interest in the work of Jnetics stating it’s vital importance to the communities they serve, as well as offering their help in spreading the word.